 If your Nest Thermostat is turned on but you can’t control it or it’s acting sluggish, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

 PLEASE NOTE: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t explain why, but if they say don’t do it, LISTEN TO THEM.)
+(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)

 You should be good to go and this point, but again, for more elaborate instructions and information, see Nest Support.

 If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
-If Comfortech Service Experts installed your Nest Thermostat, please give us a call at 601-852-3105 or schedule an appointment online.
-If your Nest Thermostat was not put in by Comfortech Service Experts , please contact Nest Support here.
+If Comfortech Service Experts put in your Nest Thermostat, please feel free to call us at 601-852-3105 or schedule an appointment online.
+If your Nest Thermostat was not installed by Comfortech Service Experts , please reach out to Nest Support here.

-Additionally, do not let this incident panic you about your Nest’s reliability.
+Finally, do not let this issue panic you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is really saving money for you daily.
-When set it up properly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
+When set it up correctly, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.